Ash frontman, Tim Wheeler releases album about his father's experience of dementia

-Published 22 October 2014
+Published 4 November 2014

 Notes to editors:

-- 225,000 will develop dementia this year, that's one every three minutes
+225,000 will develop dementia this year, that's one every three minutes

-- In less than ten years a million people will be living with dementia.
+Alzheimer's Society research shows that 850,000 people in the UK will have a form of dementia by 2015.
+In less than ten years a million people will be living with dementia.
 This will soar to two million people by 2051

 Dementia costs the UK economy over £26 Billion per year.
-This is the equivalent of more than £30,000 per person with dementia
+This is the equivalent of more than £30,000 per person with dementia.

-Alzheimer's Society champions the rights of people living with dementia and the millions of people who care for them
+Alzheimer's Society champions the rights of people living with dementia and the millions of people who care for them.

-Alzheimer's Society works in England, Wales and Northern Ireland
+Alzheimer's Society works in England, Wales and Northern Ireland.

-- Alzheimer's Society supports people to live well with dementia today and funds research to find a cure for tomorrow.
+Alzheimer's Society supports people to live well with dementia today and funds research to find a cure for tomorrow.
 We rely on voluntary donations to continue our vital work.
 You can donate now by calling 0845 306 0898 or visiting alzheimers.org.uk

-- Alzheimer's Society provides a National Dementia Helpline, the number is 0300 222 11 22 or visit alzheimers.org.uk
+Alzheimer's Society provides a National Dementia Helpline, the number is 0300 222 11 22 or visit alzheimers.org.uk

 Contact the Press team